 Benefits of Creating

-Coloring is such a simple act that’s synonymous with childhood, and for good reason.
 This popular pastime has a ton of benefits for our little ones such as improving handwriting, focus, patience, planning, spatial awareness, and motor skills.
 It also stimulates creativity, encourages self expression, boosts confidence, and teaches color recognition.
-So create a toddler art table where kids can be artists!

 We can all agree that creating art is beneficial to our children, so why, in homes across America, are crayons and coloring books hidden away in cabinets and drawers, only to be taken out when children ask for them?